-1. On August 15, 2018, Gerald Rome, Securities Commissioner for the State of Colorado (the "Commissioner"), filed his Complaint for Injunctive and Other Relief against Dragul and the GDA Entities.

-2. On August 30, 2018, the Court entered a Stipulated Order Appointing Receiver (the "Receivership Order"), appointing Harvey Sender receiver for Dragul and the GDA Entities and their respective properties and assets, as well as their interests and management rights in related affiliated and subsidiary businesses (the "Receivership Estate" or the "Estate").
-Receivership Order ¶ 5.

-3. The Receivership Order expressly includes Dragul, GDARES, and GDAREM, and all of their assets, within the Receivership Estate.
+- 1. On August 15, 2018, Gerald Rome, Securities Commissioner for the State of Colorado (the "Commissioner"), filed his Complaint for Injunctive and Other Relief against Dragul and the GDA Entities. - 2.
+On August 30, 2018, the Court entered a Stipulated Order Appointing Receiver (the "Receivership Order"), appointing Harvey Sender receiver for Dragul and the GDA Entities and their respective properties and assets, as well as their interests and management rights in related affiliated and subsidiary businesses (the "Receivership Estate" or the "Estate").
+Receivership Order ¶ 5. - 3.
+The Receivership Order expressly includes Dragul, GDARES, and GDAREM, and all of their assets, within the Receivership Estate.
 Receivership Order ¶ 9.
 The Estate also includes all of the interests of Dragul, GDARES, and GDAREM in any of their subsidiaries or related companies "including without limitation the 'LLC Entities' identified in the Commissioner's Motion and Complaint for Injunctive and Other Relief."
 Receivership Order ¶ 9.
-Rose is one of the "LLC Entities" identified in the Commissioner's Motion and Complaint for Injunctive and Other Relief."
-Receivership Order ¶ 9.
-Rose is one of the "LLC Entities" identified in the Commissioner's Motion and Complaint for Injunctive Estate.
+Rose is one of the "LLC Entities" identified in the Commissioner's Complaint and therefore included within the Receivership Estate.
 See Aug.
-15, 2018, Compl. ¶ 21 (table).

-4. Other than Dragul's former personal residence at 10 Cherry Lane Drive, Englewood, Colorado and those assets abandoned by the Receiver, all assets of Dragul and the GDA Entities were placed in the Receivership Estate, subject to the control of the Receiver "to the exclusion of Dragul, GDARES and GDAREM, and their Representatives or all persons acting in participation with Dragul, GDARES and GDAREM."
+15, 2018, Compl. ¶ 21 (table). - 4.
+Other than Dragul's former personal residence at 10 Cherry Lane Drive, Englewood, Colorado and those assets abandoned by the Receiver, all assets of Dragul and the GDA Entities were placed in the Receivership Estate, subject to the control of the Receiver "to the exclusion of Dragul, GDARES and GDAREM, and their Representatives or all persons acting in participation with Dragul, GDARES and GDAREM."
 Receivership Order ¶¶ 9, 13(a).
 The assets placed into the Estate expressly included all "claims, and causes of action" of Dragul and the GDA Entities.
-Receivership Order ¶ 9.
+Receivership Order $\P$ 9.

-$\mathbf{2}$

-5. Under the Receivership Order, the Receiver has the authority to prosecute causes of action against third-parties, to the exclusion of Dragul and the GDA Entities.
-Receivership Order $\P\P$ 13(o) & (s).

-6. Absent permission from the Receiver or a further order of this Court, Dragul and the GDA Entities are prohibited from "[h]olding themselves out as, or acting or attempting to take any and all actions of any kind or nature as Representatives of Dragul, GDARES and GDAREM, or subsidiary entities they own or control, or in any other purported capacity."
-Receivership Order ¶ 19(c).

-7. On December 13, 2018, pursuant to a court order, the Receiver abandoned Dragul's 17.85% interest in the entity known as YM Retail 07 A, LLC and Dragul's management rights in the entity known as Safeway Marketplace Manager 07, Inc. YM Retail 07 A, LLC and Safeway Marketplace Manager 07, Inc. owned and managed real property located at 6460 East Yale Avenue in Denver, Colorado (the "YM Property").

-8. On September 3, 2020, Dragul filed a motion in this action seeking a determination that claims Dragul and the GDA Entities purport to hold against certain accountants, attorneys, and consultants, including BHFS, had been abandoned by the Receiver, such that Dragul could pursue them for his own benefit (the "First Abandonment Motion").
+- 5. Under the Receivership Order, the Receiver has the authority to prosecute causes of action against third-parties, to the exclusion of Dragul and the GDA Entities.
+Receivership Order ¶¶ 13(o) & (s). - 6.
+Absent permission from the Receiver or a further order of this Court, Dragul and the GDA Entities are prohibited from "[h]olding themselves out as, or acting or attempting to take any and all actions of any kind or nature as Representatives of Dragul, GDARES and GDAREM, or subsidiary entities they own or control, or in any other purported capacity."
+Receivership Order ¶ 19(c). - 7.
+On December 13, 2018, pursuant to a court order, the Receiver abandoned Dragul's 17.85% interest in the entity known as YM Retail 07 A, LLC and Dragul's management rights in the entity known as Safeway Marketplace Manager 07, Inc. YM Retail 07 A, LLC and Safeway Marketplace Manager 07, Inc. owned and managed real property located at 6460 East Yale Avenue in Denver, Colorado (the "YM Property"). - 8.
+On September 3, 2020, Dragul filed a motion in this action seeking a determination that claims Dragul and the GDA Entities purport to hold against certain accountants, attorneys, and consultants, including BHFS, had been abandoned by the Receiver, such that Dragul could pursue them for his own benefit (the "First Abandonment Motion").
 On October 1, 2020, the Court denied that motion and Dragul was denied permission to file any such lawsuit on behalf of himself or the GDA Entities.